One man’s tale of a week on points at a luxury resort whilst spending no money

 Mind is well and truly boggled.

-New to IHG Rewards Club?
-Read our two-part overview of IHG Rewards Club here and here and our article on expiry rules here.
+New to IHG One Rewards?
+Read our overview of IHG One Rewards here and our article on points expiry rules here.
+Our article on ‘What are IHG One Rewards points worth?’ is here.

-Buy points: If you need additional IHG Rewards Club points, you can buy them here.
-You will get a 75% bonus if you buy 10,000+ IHG Rewards Club points by 25th February.
+Buy points: If you need additional IHG One Rewards points, you can buy them here.

 Want to earn more hotel points?
 Click here to see our complete list of promotions from IHG and the other major hotel chains or use the ‘Hotel Offers’ link in the menu bar at the top of the page.